Kurt Tucholsky: Soldier in World War I

 These means, in part, did not lack a certain comic effect as emerges in a letter to Mary Gerold:

 One day for the march I received this heavy old gun.
 A gun?
 And during a war?
 Never, I thought to myself.
 And leaned it against a hut.
 And walked away.
 But that stood out even in our group at that time.
 I don't know now how I got away with it, but somehow it worked.
 And so I got by unarmed.

 His encounter with the jurist Erich Danehl eventually led to his being transferred to Romania in 1918 as a deputy sergeant and field police inspector.
 (Tucholsky's friend Danehl later appeared as "Karlchen" in a number of texts, for example in Wirtshaus im Spessart.)
 In Turnu Severin in Romania, Tucholsky had himself baptized as a Protestant in the summer of 1918.
 He had already left the Jewish community on 1 July 1914.

 Although Tucholsky still took part in a contest for the 9th war bond (Kriegsanleihe) in August 1918, he returned from the war in the autumn of 1918 as a convinced anti-militarist and pacifist.
 In a 1931 text, he wrote Soldaten sind Mörder ("soldiers are murderers"), which subsequently led to numerous judicial proceedings in Germany.

-In December 1918, Tucholsky took on the role of editor-in-chief of Ulk which he held until April 1920.
+In December 1918, Tucholsky took on the role of editor-in-chief of Ulk, which he held until April 1920.
 Ulk was the weekly satirical supplement of publisher Rudolf Mosse's left-liberal Berliner Tageblatt.

 Influence in the Weimar Republic

-In 1918, Tucholsky became the editor of the satirical magazine Ulk and also remained a contributing writer to Die Schaubühne, (The Theater Stage) which had been renamed Die Weltbühne (The World Stage) in 1913.
+While Tucholsky was the editor of Ulk, he remained a contributing writer to Die Schaubühne (The Theater Stage), which had been renamed Die Weltbühne (The World Stage) in 1913.
 The author, who wrote under his own name as well as under four pseudonyms (Theobald Tiger, Peter Panter, Kaspar Hauser, and Ignaz Wrobel) became one of the most famous and influential voices of the Weimar Republic, an outspoken satirist, and an opponent of German militarism, the right-wing judiciary system and an early warner about the rising National Socialist movement.
-He spent the years from 1925 to 1928 in Paris, but returned to Berlin to briefly become editor of Die Weltbühne.
+He spent the years from 1925 to 1928 in Paris but returned to Berlin to briefly become editor of Die Weltbühne.
 His books were among the first to be burned by the Nazi party in 1933.
 At that point, he had already fled to Sweden.

 Death

-Weakened by chronic illness, on the evening of 20 December 1935 Tucholsky took an overdose of sleeping tablets in his house in Hindås.
+On the evening of 20 December 1935 Tucholsky took an overdose of sleeping tablets in his house in Hindås.
 The next day he was found in a coma and taken to hospital in Gothenburg.
 He died there on the evening of 21 December.
 Recently, Tucholsky's biographer Michael Hepp has called into doubt the verdict of suicide, saying that he considers it possible that the death was accidental.
 However, this claim is disputed among Tucholsky researchers.

+Kurt Tucholsky was buried in the cemetery of Mariefred (near Gripsholm Castle) at Lake Mälaren.
+An inscription on his grave reads: Alles Vergängliche ist nur ein Gleichnis ("All that is transitory is merely a simile"), a quote from Goethe.